kjimenezdev/poetry-sandbox/README.md

 # Poetry sandbox
->  Basic poetry usage

-This repository is intended to be used to dig into poetry
+>  This repository is intended to be used to dig into poetry's basic usage

 The main goal is to be able to setup project depenencies using poetry.